 - If you are not rushed to the emergency room, take photos or videos of the accident scene for later reference.
-Any evidence you can gather that proves the cause of your injuries will be helpful to your attorney.
+Any evidence you can gather that proves the cause of your injuries will be helpful to your lawyer.

 - If you can, get the contact information of any witnesses to your injuries as their testimony can help your claim.

 - Do not apologize or admit fault in the immediate aftermath, as it can potentially harm your claim and expose you to liability before an investigation is even performed.
 Anything you say can be used against you.

 - Report the injury.
 Depending on the nature and circumstances of your injury, this may involve calling the police, informing the owner or the manager of the establishment you were injured in, or informing your employer or supervisor if you were injured on the job.
 This will create a written record of the incident that can be critical to your claim.

 - Do not discuss your injuries or give a statement to an insurance company until you have had a chance to speak to your lawyer.
 Remember, anything you say can be used against you.

 - Even if you think you may not have a case, get in touch with a lawyer at once to discover your legal options and determine the most appropriate course of action.

 Many injured clients are concerned about how they will pay for their medical bills.
 The answer to this question will vary depending on the specific circumstances of your case.
 Your auto or health insurance may cover some of your medical costs, but depending on your coverage, you may have to file a third-party claim with the at-fault driver's insurance company.
 Your lawyer can help you understand your options and guide you towards the most appropriate course of action.

 My case is small.
 Is it worth pursuing?